fseda/Carpool-Bot-Telegram/README.md

 # carpool-bot-telegram
-Carpool bot for managing carpool between UFRJ - Fundão and student's homes
+Carpool bot for managing carpool between a fixed place and people's homes

 ## Add to your carpool group!
 [Carpool Bot Telegram](https://t.me/CaronaNitBot)